patanijo/jupyterdayATL_2018_template/README.md

-# sample_offline_analytic
+# Sample Offline Analytic

+## Project Description

+Enter a one paragraph description of the project.

+For example:

-A Sample Analytic Developed for Offline Purposes for demonstrating the git workflow
+A Sample Analytic Developed for Offline Purposes for demonstrating the git workflow.
+The sample project contains the directory structure needed for the project, but not any real content.

-This document doesn't have any content or any data, but is used for example purposes only.
+Address the following questions:
+1. Developer Name(s)
+2. Developer Contact information